sectrean/di-kit/README.md

 svc, err := di.Resolve[service.Interface](ctx, c)
 ```

 If you register multiple decorators for a service, they will be applied in the order they are registered.
-Value services cannot be decorated.

 ### Modules